iTollMouS/HTML-Build-in-System-Sublime/README.md

-# HTML-Build-in-System-Sublime for MacOS users
+# HTML Build in System Sublime Text 3 for MacOS users
 Here is a way to make your sublime compiles your code and runs it on any desired browsers

 1- Find the correct path of the desired web browser .